|Tags: 80's, 80's Slashers, Barbara Cupisti, David Brandon, Martin Philips, mental patient, Michele Soavi, Robert Gligorov, stage fright, underrated|

 Cast:David Brandon, Barbara Cupisti, Robert Gligorov, Martin Philips

 Anyway, this has to be one of the few underrated slasher films that came out of the 80s.
 It was pretty well directed and had a few tense scenes.
-There wasn't anything really scary about it, but the mask the killer wore was pretty weird.
-It was a giant owl mask that was a prop in the play.
-It's good to see a little originality in that.
+There wasn't anything really scary about it, but the mask the killer wore was pretty freaky--it was a giant owl mask that was a prop in the play.
+It's good to see a little originality in that at least.

 Another thing I liked about this film is the fact that the killer doesn't really bother to hide himself.
-In one scene of the film he goes in front of the whole cast and stabs this woman to death.
+In one scene he goes in front of the whole cast and stabs this woman to death.
 The characters don't split up and get killed one by one, like most slashers.
 The killer in this film goes after them when they're in a group.
-There was an average amount of gore and blood and no sex or nudity, which surprised me coming from an 80s film.
+There was an average amount of gore and blood, but not much sex or nudity coming from an 80s film.
 I thought the plot was done many times before, but this is one of the few films that really pulls off the whole escaped mental patient thing well.
 The acting was pretty good and the death scenes were fun to watch.
 Each character died off pretty quick.

 Not a bad film.
 One of the better 80s slashers.
 Check this out.